 Hyperfixation on a Person

 Hyperfixating on an individual means being unable to get rid of someone out of your head.
 This someone could be your friend, an ex, a dating partner, a crush, or a workmate.
-In this case, the person you are hyperfixating on, remains in your mind, just like those annoying beats keep playing repeatedly, and you can do nothing to stop these beats.
+In this case, the person remains in your mind, just like those annoying beats keep playing repeatedly, and you can do nothing to stop these beats.

-Persons who are hyperfixating on someone want to forget the individual they are hyperfixating on and focus their attention on something else.
+People who are hyperfixated on someone else want to forget the individual they are hyperfixating on and focus their attention on something else.
 However, they can’t accomplish that on their own.

 Hyperfixation on a Fictional Character

 Someone with hyperfixation on a character is likely to view a fictional character and then assume that “Yes!
 That is me.”
 The person starts talking from the fictional characters’ perspective that they are fixated on, and they strive to become like that character.
 The fictional character, in this case, is like a character in a movie, a book, or a TV show.

 Due to continued occurrences of such behaviors, the person develops a strong passion for the character they are overthinking, which eventually affects their personality.
 The effect of hyperfixating on imaginary characters is so intense that it can take a toll on many people’s lives.

 Is the Brain Structure a Possible Cause of Hyperfixation?

 There is no evidence at the moment to support that the brain structure could be a possible cause of hyperfixation.
 However, some specific changes in the brain structure, such as the changes in the brain’s frontal lobe, can lead to it.